mkavulich/ccpp-doc/CCPPtechnical/source/ParamSpecificOutput.rst

 Overview
 ========

-When used with UFS and the SCM, the CCPP offers the capability of outputting tendencies of temperature, zonal wind, meridional wind, ozone, and specific humidity produced by the parameterizations of selected suites.
-This capability is useful for understanding the behavior of the individual parameterizations in terms of magnitude and spatial distribution of tendencies, which can help model developers debug, refine, and tune their schemes.
+When used with :term:`UFS` and the :term:`SCM`, the :term:`CCPP` offers the capability of outputting tendencies of temperature, zonal wind, meridional wind, ozone, and specific humidity produced by the :term:`parameterizations <parameterization>` of selected
+:term:`suites <suite>`.
+This capability is useful for understanding the behavior of the individual parameterizations in terms of magnitude and spatial distribution of tendencies, which can help model developers debug, refine, and tune their :term:`schemes <scheme>`.

 The CCPP also enables outputting two-dimensional (2D) or three-dimensional (3D) arbitrary diagnostics from the parameterizations.
 This capability is targeted to model developers who may benefit from analyzing intermediate quantities computed in one or more parameterizations.
-One example of desirable diagnostic is tendencies from sub-processes within a parameterization, such as the tendencies from condensation, evaporation, sublimation, etc. from a microphysics parameterization.
+One example of a desirable diagnostic is tendencies from sub-processes within a parameterization, such as the tendencies from condensation, evaporation, sublimation, etc. from a microphysics parameterization.
 The output is done using CCPP-provided 2D- and 3D arrays, and the developer can fill positions 1, 2, .., N of the array.
 Important aspects of the